 All email marketing should be ‘opt-in’ only – the company or charity should only contact you if you have actively chosen to be contacted at some point.
 Every marketing email should have an ‘unsubscribe’ link on the bottom.
 Email and telephone marketing are covered by specific legislation called Privacy and Electronic Communications Regulations (PECR).

-If you receive unwanted phone calls and mail, there are two main services that will help you manage this, they are:
+If you receive unwanted phone calls and mail, there are several services that will help you manage this, they are:

-The Telephone Preference Service (TPS) and the Mailing Preference Service (MPS).
+The Telephone Preference Service (TPS), the Mailing Preference Service (MPS) and the Fundraising Preference Service (FPS).
 Registering with TPS and MPS should help reduce the number of unsolicited communications you receive, but unfortunately will not prevent illegal or poor practice (though both can be reported to the Information Commissioner’s Office).
 If you are registered with TPS, for example, and receive and unsolicited call, the first thing you should do is ask the caller if they know you are registered with TPS.
 It may be that you do have an existing relationship with the caller (such as an energy provider), or they are calling with regards to market research (which is exempt), in which case it is legitimate for them to call you.
 You can still request the caller that they do not make sales calls – they should be able to update your contact preferences just as you can with EAAA.
+The FPS is designed specifically for you to manage contact with charities.
+By entering your details on the FPS website, you can choose to stop email, telephone calls, addressed post and/or text messages directed to you personally from a selected charity or charities.

 This page contains links to third party websites for your convenience and information only.
 If you use these links, you will leave our site.
 When you access a third party site, please note that we are not responsible for the privacy practices or content of that site.